simo-11/vtk-tuts/README.md

 ```

 Added condition to call render only if event-processing takes at least 1 ms to vtkDearImGuiInjector.cxx#mainLoopCallback.
-GPU usage drops to less that 1 % if there are no events.
+GPU usage drops to less than 1 % if there are no events.

 ## Integrate (high performance) math librarues